 Locally weighted polynomial regression technique, a nonparametric approach, is applied to flood frequency estimation.
 The estimation is "local" and therefore, has the ability to capture any smooth distribution that generated the data.
 Unlike its parametric counterparts, no prior assumption of the underlying distribution is required, which makes it portable across sites.
-This also improves upon kernel-based nonparametric estimators developed in the past in that it is easy to implement.
+This also improves upon kernel-based nonparametric estimators developed in the past.
 Good performance on a variety of synthetic and real data sets is observed.
-Thus, the proposed approach provides an attractive robust alternative for single-site flood frequency estimation that is completely data-driven and portable across sites.
-Multivariate extensions of this approach to forecasting regional flood quantiles conditioned on large-scale ocean-atmospheric information (e.g., Sankarasubramanian and Lall, 2003) are underway.
+Multivariate extensions of this approach to forecasting regional flood quantiles conditioned on large-scale ocean-atmospheric information are underway.